Why does mold make us sick?

 Everyone has different reactions but the worst on this list are the “marker molds” Stachybotrys (aka black mold) and Chaetomium which most commonly come from past sewage backup or pets urinating or defecating inside.
 It is mold from human or animal waste and if your mold test comes back with even one spore, you should take immediate action to treat your home.

-The most common in this list are Aspergillus and Penicillium and at certain levels they can be very toxic as well.
+The most common in this list are Aspergillus and Penicillium and at certain levels they can be hazardous to your health as well.

 Mycotoxin